01-edu/public/subjects/devops/play-with-containers/README.md

 #### Docker Containers:

-- `inventory-database container` is a SQL database server that contains your inventory database, it must be accessible via port `3306`.
+- `inventory-database container` is a SQL database server that contains your inventory database, it must be accessible via port `5432`.
-- `billing-database container` is a SQL database server that contains your billing database, it must be accessible via port `3306`.
+- `billing-database container` is a SQL database server that contains your billing database, it must be accessible via port `5432`.
-- `inventory-app container` is a Node.Js server that contains your inventory-app code running and connected to the inventory database and accessible via port `80`.
+- `inventory-app container` is a Node.Js server that contains your inventory-app code running and connected to the inventory database and accessible via port `8080`.
-- `billing-app container` is a Node.Js server that contains your billing-app code running and connected to the billing database and consuming the messages from the RabbitMQ queue, and it can be accessible via port `80`.
+- `billing-app container` is a Node.Js server that contains your billing-app code running and connected to the billing database and consuming the messages from the RabbitMQ queue, and it can be accessible via port `8080`.
 - `RabbitMQ container` is a RabbitMQ server that contains the queue
-- `api-gateway-app container` is a Node.Js server that contains your api-gateway-app code running and forwarding the requests to the other services and it's accessible via `HTTPS`.
+- `api-gateway-app container` is a Node.Js server that contains your api-gateway-app code running and forwarding the requests to the other services and it's accessible via port `3000`.

 > Containers must be restarted in case of failure!